 You Were Lucky – The Liars

-We like to use this skit as an opener for discussions focused on telling the truth or Òbeing authentic people.Ó
+We like to use this skit as an opener for discussions focused on telling the truth or being authentic people.

-Stage is set with a small dinner table with fine glasses, dishes and candlelight.
+The stage is set with a small dining table with fine glasses, dishes, and candlelight.
 (Optional stage is a park bench with two old friends reminiscing.)

 Jen: Right you are, 30 years ago we would have been lucky to have had a cup of tea.